Can you move OEM Windows 10 to SSD?

 OEM (short for original equipment manufacturer) is a full version of the operating system, which ends up preinstalling on PCs.
 Every OEM version has its own license key.
 And the license is locked to the hardware on which it was first activated.
 So, the OEM license key is not transferable.
 And this is a doubt of many users who want to transfer OEM Windows 10 to new hard drive, just like the following case.

 “I've read a lot of posts online and get that OEM license key is not transferable.
 I recently bought a new disk and want to transfer my OEM Windows 10 to new hard drive.
 Does it work on this computer?
 Do I need to buy a new license key?
 If anyone has any personal experience, that would be great! thank in advance.”

-Step 4(Optional).
-Tick SSD Alignment to accelerate the reading and writting speed if your target disk is SSD.
-Then, Click Start Clone to run the pending operation and wait for final result.
+Step 3.
+Tick "SSD Alignment" to accelerate the reading and writting speed of SSD disk if it is.
+Then, Click Start Clone to run the pending operation.

 Except for "SSD Alignment", there are two diferent options, namely, "Edit Partitions" and "Sector by sector clone".
 Both are applicable to clone disk to larger disk, but they cannot exist at the same time.
 The previous one is to make full use of unallocated space after cloning while the latter is to clone all sectors of the disk including the blank sectors and bad sectors.
 But it's all your decision.

 The OEM license key restriction has no effect on the same computer, so you can easily transfer OEM Windows 10 to new hard drive with a trust and reliable disk cloning software like AOMEI Backupper Standard, whether you want a bigger capacity or better performance.
 With the help of it, you can clone hard drive with different size, either larger or smaller.
 Also, you can maximize SSD performance with 4k technology.
 If you happen to have this need, why not give it a try right now?